bics-rug/act-toolchain-build/README.md

 - Only the front end QDI tools are included as of now, rest is WIP and will come.
 - Out of the box the project will build only the part of the tool chain that is open source.
 - To include not yet open sourced and work in progress components, specify the closed git-urls as environment variables with your login.
 The specific variables you can find in the scripts.
-- The CI does not package its nightly builds yet, as we need to check if all OSS licenses before.

 ## For future features see issue section